-Lysosomes act as a cellular drug sink for weakly basic, lipophilic (lysosomotropic) xenobiotics, with many instances of lysosomal trapping associated with multiple drug resistance.
-Lysosomotropic agents have also been shown to activate master lysosomal biogenesis transcription factor EB (TFEB) and ultimately lysosomal biogenesis.
+Lysosomes act as a cellular drug sink for weakly basic, lipophilic (lysosomotropic) xenobiotics, with many instances of lysosomal trapping associated with MDR.
+Lysosomotropic agents have also been shown to activate master lysosomal biogenesis transcription factor EB (TFEB), and ultimately lysosomal biogenesis.
 We investigated the role of lysosomal biogenesis in the disposition of hydroxychloroquine (HCQ), a hallmark lysosomotropic agent, and observed that modulating the lysosomal volume of human breast cancer cell lines can account for differences in disposition of HCQ.
-Through use of an in vitro pharmacokinetic (PK) model, we characterized total cellular uptake of HCQ within the duration of static equilibrium (1 hour), as well as extended exposure to HCQ that is subject to dynamic equilibrium (>1 hour), wherein HCQ increases the size of the lysosomal compartment through swelling and TFEBinduced lysosomal biogenesis.
-In addition, we observe that pretreatment of cell lines with TFEB-activating agent Torin1 contributed to an increase of whole-cell HCQ concentrations by
+Through use of an in vitro pharmacokinetic (PK) model we characterized total cellular uptake of HCQ within the duration of static equilibrium (1 hour), as well as extended exposure to HCQ that are subject to dynamic equilibrium (>1 hour) wherein HCQ increases the size of the lysosomal compartment through swelling and TFEB-induced lysosomal biogenesis.
+In addition, we observe that pretreatment of cell lines with TFEB-activating agent Torin 1 contributed to an increase of whole cell HCQ concentrations by 1.4 to 1.6-fold, which were also characterized by the in vitro PK model.
+This investigation into the role of lysosomal volume dynamics in lysosomotropic drug disposition, including the ability of HCQ to modify its own disposition, advances our understanding of how chemically-similar agents may distribute on the cellular level, and examines a key area of lysosomal-mediated MDR and DDI.